-This is the most handy command on Linux bash.
+This is the handiest command on Linux bash.
 It gives us instant information about the directory system under the given file.

 It is called the list function (ls).
 It lists all the folders present under the said path/file.

-It displays the list of folders present under directory "applications".
+It displays the list of folders present under the directory "applications".